yona-asael/ClimeAPPFrontEnd/README.md

 # ClimeAPPFrontEnd

-This app gonna be angular with electron app for desktop aplication.
+This app gonna be angular with electron app for desktop aplication all notifications come to discord app